texadactyl/essayer/README.md

 **2024-08-29**

-Successfully created a JVM on the fly and got a handle for the JNI environment.
+100% in Go: Successfully created a JVM on the fly and got a handle for the JNI environment.
 AttachThread seems to be unnecessary.